janaja92/psy300_tut/book/introduction.md

 ## Welcome! 👋

-This resource is designed to help you review and consolidate the key concepts, and terminology covered in the Statistical Learning lecture of the psy300 module.
+This resource is designed to help you review and consolidate the key concepts and terminology covered in the Statistical Learning lecture of the psy300 module.

 ## How to Use This Page 💡